docker/docs/engine/security/trust/trust_sandbox.md

 than the Docker Hub.
 This means your everyday image repositories are not used.
 They are protected while you play.

-When you play in the sandbox, you'll also create root and repository keys.
+When you play in the sandbox, you also create root and repository keys.
 The sandbox is configured to store all the keys and files inside the `trustsandbox` container.
 Since the keys you create in the sandbox are for play only, destroying the container destroys them as well.